- Climate Solutions

 - Jack P. Blaney Award for Dialogue

-ROBIN PREST is the Program Director at Simon Fraser University’s Morris J. Wosk Centre for Dialogue, where he strengthens the democratic process through dialogue-based engagement and builds the capacity of governments, citizens and stakeholders to co-create knowledge and identify collaborative solutions.
+Robin Prest is the Program Director at Simon Fraser University’s Morris J. Wosk Centre for Dialogue, where he strengthens the democratic process through dialogue-based engagement and builds the capacity of governments, citizens and stakeholders to co-create solutions to pressing issues.

 As the Project Director for the 2017 Citizen Dialogues on Canada’s Energy Future, Robin oversaw and co-designed the first ever cross-Canada deliberative dialogue where randomly selected citizens made recommendations on federal energy policy.
 In 2019, he served as lead consultant for the City of Burnaby’s record-breaking Your Voice, Your Home public engagement process.
 In 2014, he served as the lead designer for Reconciling Injustices in a Pluralistic Canada, which brought together three levels of government, major institutions and six communities affected by historical and contemporary injustices to develop principles to support improved approaches towards reconciliation.

 Robin regularly supports elected officials and senior decision-makers to improve the clarity and impact of public engagement initiatives, and to embed engagement within organizational cultures.
-He has delivered inter-departmental training for national, provincial and local governments.
-In 2018, he was an advisor to Canada's Treasury Board Secretariat on its 4th Open Government Plan and facilitating the Mayor’s Task Force on Public Engagement at the City of New Westminster.
+This work includes launching the International Climate Engagement Network to help national and sub-national governments accelerate climate action, advising Canada's Treasury Board Secretariat in the development of its 4th Open Government Plan and facilitating the Mayor’s Task Force on Public Engagement at the City of New Westminster.